Kinematics Modeling Network for Video-based Human Pose Estimation: Experiments

 \subsubsection{Evaluation metric}

 The percentage of correct keypoints (PCK) is used as the evaluation metric.
 The PCK for each joint is calculated as follows.

 where $PC{K_k}$ is the $k$-th joint's PCK. $S$ denotes the number of sequences; $T$ is the number of frames in each sequence. $\eta\left( \cdot \right)$ is the indicator function.
-When the condition in parentheses is true, $\eta\left( \cdot \right)$ is 1, otherwise it is 0. ${d_t}^{k}$ represents euclidean distance between the estimated value and the ground truth of the $k$-th joint. $\alpha$ is the hyperparameter which is set to 0.2 following \cite{LSTMPose,DKD,RPSTN} to control the range of errors. $L_t$ is the threshold of the error distance.
-According to \cite{DKD,RPSTN}, we adopt two types of $L$ to evaluate the model: 1) PCK normalized by person size: $L$ is set to the size of the person \cite{LSTMPose,DKD,RPSTN}, i.e., $L=max(H_{bbox}, W_{bbox})$, where $H_{bbox}$ and $W_{bbox}$ are the height and width of the bounding box of the person.
-2) PCK normalized by torso size: $L$ is set as the size of the torso that is represented by the distance between the left shoulder and the right hip \cite{DKD,RPSTN}.
-Since the size of the torso is smaller than that of the person, the second evaluating method allows smaller error range, which can better reflect the performance of the model.
-Based on the PCK of each joint, we also use the mean PCK (mPCK) to measure the overall performance of the model \cite{LSTMPose,DKD,RPSTN}, as follows.
+When the condition in parentheses is true, $\eta\left( \cdot \right)$ is 1, otherwise it is 0. ${d_t}^{k}$ represents euclidean distance between the estimated value and the ground truth. $\alpha$ is the hyperparameter which is set to 0.2 following \cite{DKD,RPSTN} to control the range of errors. $L_t$ is the threshold of the error distance.
+According to \cite{DKD,RPSTN}, we set $L$ to the person size and the torso size, respectively.
+Based on the PCK of each joint, we also use the mean PCK (mPCK) to measure the overall performance of the model \cite{DKD,RPSTN}.